 Overview of Heel Pain, Heel Spur, Plantar Fasciitis

 The plantar fascia is the main ligament on the underside of the foot.
-It runs from the calcaneus (heel) to just behind the toes.
+It runs from the calcaneus (heel bone) to just behind the toes.
 The plantar fascia helps to keep the foot from spreading out and rolling in.

-Our innersoles align the foot in the most efficient functional position and maintain the arches of the foot.
+Our orthotic innersoles (foot supports) align the foot in the most efficient functional position and maintain the arches of the foot.
 This relieves the strain on the plantar fascia and reduces foot pain.

-Docpods come in a variety of styles to suit almost any shoe.
+Docpods orthotics and footwear come in a variety of styles to suit almost any shoe and offer pain relief.

 Plantar fasciitis is the most common cause of chronic heel pain in adults.
 It has been described with various graphic terms associated with physical activities e.g. tennis heel, joggers heel or policeman’s heel.